 “It’s not the tools that you have faith in – tools are just tools.
 They work, or they don’t work.
 It’s people you have faith in or not.” – Steve Jobs

 It’s no secret that a good leader fully embraces his or her team.
 In fact the best leaders ask for help and will accept it if needed, they fully understand that they can’t do everything alone.
 As VSA President, you’ll have to understand that even the strongest of leaders need support.
 Each and every team usually has a diverse group of people who are equipped different skill sets.
-Very rarely do teams have multiple people who think the same and share the same skills, which is actually fortunate as that would almost eliminate the need for one person.
+Very rarely do teams have multiple people who think the same and share the same skills, which is actually fortunate as that would create redundancy.
 It’s great to have diverse skills and backgrounds on your team and Presidents should not take this for granted.

 As leaders, you must embrace the fact that if we want to conquer large goals we need the talent and support of our peers.
 This isn’t just limited to Presidents and applies to everybody else on the E-Board as well.
 Everyone should be in it together in order to accomplish a common goal and not believe that they can do something better by themselves without the input of others.
 After all, being on VSA is a team effort and as a President you will need to make sure that both you and your E-Board understand that.